 As Clifford Chance is a large scale law firm, it also targets corporations and offers commercial real estate opportunities.

 9. King & Wood Mallesons

-Hayden Flinn, Co-Chief Executive and managing partner in Hong Kong office, is a well recognized figure in real estate funds field.
+Hayden Flinn, Co-Chief Executive and managing partner in Hong Kong office, is a well-recognized figure in the real estate funds field.
 He has been in Hong Kong for more than 15 years.